vanderbilt-redcap/external-module-framework-docs/general.md

 If you have created a module and wish to share it with the REDCap community, you may submit it to the [REDCap External Modules Submission Survey](https://redcap.vanderbilt.edu/surveys/?s=X83KEHJ7EA).
 If your module gets approved after submission, it will become available for download by any REDCap administrator from the [REDCap Repo](https://redcap.vanderbilt.edu/consortium/modules/).

-### Available developer methods in External Modules

-The External Modules framework provides objects representing a module, both in **PHP** and **JavaScript**.

-The publicly supported methods that module creators may utilize depend on the framework version they opt into via the configuration file and are documented [here](methods/README.md).

-Modules should **not** reference any undocumented methods, classes, files, etc. (like the *ExternalModules* class).
-Undocumented code can change at any time.
-If you'd like additional functionality to be officially supported, please create an issue or pull request in GitHub.
-Email mark.mcever@vumc.org in order to gain access to the [External Module Framework GitHub Repo](https://github.com/vanderbilt-redcap/external-module-framework).

 ### Constructor Related Pitfalls